 That’s the case for Wasim Khaliq, owner of Amboria Supermarket in Walthamstow, east London.
 For the past 30 years, the store has specialised in African and Caribbean food, building a reputation with the area’s diverse community.
 “Our sales are high during Caribbean Food Week.
 Sales and footfall increase by 25-30%,” he says.
 “We advertise on social media and word-of-mouth plays a large part, too.”

 The event was launched in 2012 by Grace Foods and has grown with the demand over the years.
 Nyree Chambers, head of marketing at Grace Foods, says: “Caribbean food is growing.
 There are more restaurants popping up around the country, so jump on the bandwagon.
 There’s money to be made.”

 The event can be a great way to appeal to your community and stand out from the competition.
 “We’ve been doing this for years and have the reputation for these foods,” explains Khaliq.

-“It’s important that we keep reminding shoppers of what we do, especially at this time of year.”
+“It’s important that we keep reminding shoppers of what we do, especially at this time

 What should I stock?

 Make sure you are stocking lines that have wide appeal.
 If you are new to Caribbean Food Week, start with two shelves of popular products like chilli sauces, jerk seasonings and plantain chips.

 “We sell a lot of fresh produce and Grace sauces, because it’s summer and a lot of people are doing barbecues,” says Khaliq.